apache/cloudstack-documentation/source/installguide/optional_installation.rst

 ~~~~~~~~

 There are many tools available to interface with a AWS compatible API.
-In this section we provide a few examples that users of CloudStack can
+In this section we provide a few examples that Users of CloudStack can
 build upon.